Gaffen/WoodChippr/README.md

 Depending on the plugin here are two recommended approaches to requiring plugins for your theme:

 1. Include the plugins in the `composer.json` file, this will install the mu-plugins folder.
 2. Run `composer create-project tgmpa/tgm-plugin-activation --no-dev` in your theme directory, it is recommended to do this in the `functions` directory. this will set up a [TGMPA](https://github.com/TGMPA/TGM-Plugin-Activation) instance in your theme, check `example.php` for instructions for stipulated recommended or required plugins for your theme.
-You should use this method if the plugin does more than provide utility functions for your theme and required the plugin activation hook to fire.
+You should use this method if the plugin does more than provide utility functions for your theme and requires the plugin activation hook to fire.